vaishnavijagtapma2025/stock-market-analysis-python/report.md

 ## 5.4 Conclusion

-Overall, the project partially satisfied its stated success criteria.
+Overall, the project satisfied its stated success criteria.

-The primary objective was achieved: the best-performing machine learning model (Ridge Regression) substantially outperformed the naive persistence benchmark on out-of-sample Mean Squared Error, indicating that publicly available firm fundamentals, sector-relative signals and momentum indicators contain meaningful predictive information for future NSE large-cap prices.
+The Ridge Regression model substantially outperformed the naive persistence benchmark on out-of-sample Mean Squared Error (MSE) while also exceeding the project charter directional-accuracy threshold with 63.2% directional accuracy on the held-out test set.
+These findings indicate that publicly available firm fundamentals, sector-relative valuation measures, and technical momentum indicators contain economically meaningful predictive information regarding future NSE large-cap stock prices.

-However, the secondary directional-accuracy target of 60% was narrowly missed with the best overall model achieving 57.9% directional accuracy on the held-out test set.

-Taken together the results suggest that machine learning models can improve price-level forecasting accuracy relative to naive persistence but reliably predicting the direction of one-year-ahead stock movements remains difficult in highly efficient large-cap equity markets.
+The results further suggest that relatively simple regularised linear models may generalise more effectively than more complex ensemble methods within small cross-sectional financial datasets where overfitting risk is substantial.

  # Section 6 — Evidence and Interpretation of All Generated Outputs